 13.16 State-Owned Property

+Policy:

 State-owned property must be accounted for, managed, and disposed of in accordance with applicable state laws and rules.

 State-owned property is property that was acquired by the state, or for which title has otherwise vested in the state.
-It does not include property purchased by Contractors under a federal or state sponsored award, unless title to the property is subsequently transferred to the state.
+It does not include property purchased by Grantees under a federal or state sponsored award, unless title to the property is subsequently transferred to the state.

-In some instances, the Agency may loan state-owned property to a Contractor.
-If a Contractor possesses loaned state property, it must manage and account for the property in accordance with pertinent requirements published in the Texas Government Code and by the state Comptroller.
-These requirements are discussed below.
-The forms identified below are available on the Agency’s intranet site by clicking the respective form links.
-Entities that do not have access to the intranet may contact the Agency’s Property Manager or e-mail Fiscal.TA@twc.state.tx.us.
-Contact information for the Agency’s Property Manager is provided in Appendix E to this manual.
+In some instances, the Agency may loan state-owned property to a Grantee.
+In those instances, title to the state-owned property remains vested with the state government.
+If a Grantee possesses loaned state property, it must manage and account for the property in accordance with pertinent requirements published in the Texas Government Code and by the state Comptroller of Public Accounts.
+Unless directed otherwise, the entity must submit annual an inventory listing of all state-owned property in its custody to the state awarding agency, and upon completion of the award or when the property is no longer needed, the Grantee must report the property to the state awarding agency for further state agency utilization.